netscaler/netscaler-k8s-ingress-controller/docs/how-to/webhook-use-case.md

 1. Apply template yaml given in each usecase dir
 2. Apply Constraint yaml
 3. Verify bad/good sample yamls to validate use case.

+* It is not limited to example given at webhook directory, you can also use other usecases given at [Gatekeeper library](https://github.com/open-policy-agent/gatekeeper/tree/master/library).